 He qualified as a Solicitor in 1991 and worked for a number of firms as a locum and then full time before joining Hart Brown in 2000.
 His experience as a locum he says gave him a good insight into the kind of firm that he wanted to settle down in.
 “It is amazing how different firms are in terms of the service they offer their clients” says Peter.

-Peter receives excellent feedback from his clients: "I found all my dealing with Peter Howe very useful, he is very down to earth and explained and answered all my queries very clearly, which took away a lot of the stress.
+Peter receives excellent feedback from his clients: "I found all my dealings with Peter Howe very useful, he is very down to earth and explained and answered all my queries very clearly, which took away a lot of the stress.
 Thank you."

 Tim is Chair of the firm, Compliance Officer for Legal Practice and Quality Partner, dealing with residential property work.